elavallee13/Logo_Nebula/README.md

 ## Usage

-Terminal - node logo-generator.js - The user is promted to answer a few questions for how they want their logo to appear.
-These questions include font size and color, logo shape and background color and a three character entry for the title.
+Terminal - node logo-generator.js - The user is prompted to answer a few questions about how they want their logo to appear.
+These questions include font size and color, logo shape and background color, and a three-character entry for the title.

 ## Credits

-I owe the credits of this projects to the instructors of this course, my peers, and learning material found on
+I owe the credits of this project to the instructors of this course, my peers, and the learning material found on

 ## License